How is hemophilia treated?

 - Blood factor concentrates are made from donated human blood that has been treated and screened to reduce the risk of transmitting infectious diseases, such as hepatitis and HIV.

 - Recombinant clotting factors, which are made in the laboratory and not from human blood, are commonly used today.
-Newer recombinant products are now available which survive longer in the circulation, which means fewer doses are needed for treatment.

 - In cases of severe hemophilia, treatment may be given to stop bleeding when it occurs.
 Patients who have frequent bleeding episodes may be candidates for prophylactic factor infusions.
 These are given two or three times per week to prevent bleeding from occurring.